Matthew-Burkard/jsonrpc2-pyclient/README.md

 that class will make RPC requests using the provided transport and parse the result.
 The name of the method will be used in the RPC request.

+The method body must end with `...` for the decorator to implement it.

 ```python
 transport = RPCHTTPClient("http://127.0.0.1:8000/api/v1")